 To make this conclusion more concrete, here are some rough numbers.
 The per-capita ecological footprint of the rich, on average, is 5 global hectares.
 The sustainable per-capita footprint, at current population levels, is 1.7 hectares.
 Thus, to reach sustainability, the rich must reduce their consumption by about two-thirds.
 This fraction applies to much of the E.U, but it is higher for North America and lower for the Asia-Pacific countries.

 Briefly stated, the IPCC allows the rich to have their cake and eat it too.
 They can feel environmentally principled because they side with the organization rather than the deniers, and they can continue to consume at high levels based on its BAU-like response.
-At root, then, the IPCC is an instrument of the rich for prolonging their unsustainable lifestyle as the biosphere founders.
+From this perspective, then, the IPCC is an instrument of the rich for prolonging their unsustainable lifestyle as the biosphere founders.

 Before proceeding I want to ensure that my criticism of the IPCC is not misconstrued as an undifferentiated attack on all the individuals involved.
 In the public image of the IPCC, which was initially mine as well, the organization is a scientific monolith that objectively analyzes and reports on the GHG crisis.
 However, my experience in reading the IPCC reports and watching its members speak and lecture has told me a more nuanced story.
 Aside from the bureaucrats who form the IPCC Secretariat, the organization comprises three main groups: competent scientists, ideological economists, and weak strategists.